These Keto Waffles are exactly what you need for a keto breakfast treat!

 - 2 large eggs

-- 1 tbsp vanilla extract
+- 1 tablespoon vanilla extract

-- 2 tbsp granulated Swerve or Lakanto
+- 2 tablespoon granulated Swerve or Lakanto

 - ½ cup heavy cream